 Insofar as economic issues are concerned the work of the Steering Group set up following your meeting with Mr. Callaghan last September, is, more or less, completed.
 On the Anglo-Irish side, the Group found that existing relations were working reasonably well, and could, in the main, be left to the Departments principally concerned.
 A major issue which is likely to arise, following these meetings, is that of the electricity inter-connector as between Wexford and the U.K. grid.
-This has important implications for energy supply here, and may well draw REC assistance - as a trans-border project involving the more economical use of energy.
+This has important implications for energy supply here, and may well draw EEC assistance - as a trans-border project involving the more economical use of energy.

-Other Anglo-Irish subjects discussed by the Steering Group were customs clearance procedures, transport questions and the application of the CAP to III Ireland, on a uniform basis. latter suggestion was ruled out by British and Northern Ireland officials, as outside their mandate.)
+Other Anglo-Irish subjects discussed by the Steering Group were customs clearance procedures, transport questions and the application of the CAP to Cal Ireland, on a uniform basis. latter suggestion was ruled out by British and Northern Ireland officials, as outside their mandate.)
 On North/South co-operation the most notable feature is the extraordinary range of contacts already existing.
 There are possibilities for expanding these contacts, to the benefit of both parts of the country.
 However, the major issue is that insofar as possible the contacts should be developed so that relationships, as between North and South, are encouraged, on a personal basis, as a preliminary, to political or other movement.
 It could well be worthwhile getting the endorsement of the British Prime Minister to the continuance, and, if possible, the intensification, of these contacts. security, the documentation in the Foreign Affairs brief, is clear, essentially, the trouble probably started from Army briefings of British politicans, which point to the South as a haven for the men of violence, operating in Northern Ireland.
 Item 6 in the brief deals with this issue with reasonable finality.
 The major point is that the violence is occurring deep in Northern Ireland.
 If the authorities there cannot prevent it, it flies in the face of common sense to argue that the fault lies in the South.

-Admittedly, there are difficulties here However, there is a well recognised procedure for dealing with thes If the British have problems, they should use these procedures.
-If the procedures are unsatisfactory, then, the discussions should be on methods of improving them - not on a public airing of all eged imperfections.
+Admittedly, there are difficulties here nobody denies that.

+However, there is a well recognised procedure for dealing with thes be on methods of improving them - not on a public airing of all eged imperfections.